jakelevi1996/notes/topics/latex/README.md

 \end{document}
 ```

 The above code is saved in the file [`latex_mre.tex`](./Examples/latex_mre/latex_mre.tex).
-If this file is open in a VS Code window with the [Visual Studio Code LaTeX Workshop Extension](https://github.com/James-Yu/LaTeX-Workshop) installed, then simply either saving the file or pressing the build button (which looks like a hollow green play button, next to open tabs) will compile the document into a PDF document called `latex_mre.pdf`.
+If this file is open in a VS Code window with the [Visual Studio Code LaTeX Workshop Extension](https://github.com/James-Yu/LaTeX-Workshop) installed, then simply either saving the file or pressing the build button (which looks like a hollow green play button, next to open tabs) or its shortcut (by default `ctrl+alt+b`) will compile the document into a PDF document called `latex_mre.pdf`.

-Inspecting the `LaTeX Compiler` option of the VS Code `Output` pane reveals that the command performed when saving the document in VS Code is equivalent to performing the following command (in a terminal open in the directory containing [`latex_mre.tex`](./Examples/latex_mre/latex_mre.tex)):
+Inspecting the `LaTeX Compiler` option of the VS Code `Output` pane reveals that the command performed when saving the document in VS Code is equivalent to performing the following command (in a terminal open in the same directory as the `tex` file):

 ```
 pdflatex -synctex=1 -interaction=nonstopmode -file-line-error -recorder latex_mre.tex